MiDiTeS/IntroToRforLinguistics01/Module_4/01_tm_dendrogram.md

 corpus.cluster <- Corpus(VectorSource(boulos.v))
 ```

-Now we are going to make a series of transformations, using `tm_map`, which applies changes into the corpus and a series of self-explaing functions:
+Now we are going to make a series of transformations, using `tm_map`, which applies changes into the corpus and a
+series of self-explaining functions:

 ```r